chazzka/clanekforest/clanek.md

 Now, with the tree constructed, we can move on to the evaluation part.
 The goal of the evaluation is to get the novelty value of a datapoint.
 The evaluation phasis starts with a constructed tree and recursively moves to the leaf so that:
-1. In each node, the decision is made according to the
+1. The datapoint is traversed down the tree.
+2. If the datapoint fits into the right observable space of a

 - jak se získá jedna hodnota